cwinkelmann/deepfaune/man/usermanual.md

 ### Interface layout

-The interface is composed of one main window, subdivided in two panels:
+The interface is composed of one main window, subdivided in different tabs:

-- on the left, there are the commands enabling to select the folder with images to classify, define the classification parameters and choose the output modalities
+- a first tab with the commands enabling to select the folder with images to classify, define the classification parameters and the list of real-time commands that are performed by the software

-- on the right, there are the list of real-time commands that are performed by the software as well as a window to visualize the results in table format.
+- a second tab with a window to visualize the results in table format and options to choose the output modalities

 A second window allows the user to visualize the images and their associated predictions.